 When children dream of growing up to be, say, doctors or detectives, they don’t know what the work entails.
 This happens to adults as well.
 How can we find out what the reality is?
-One way is to talk with someone who has that job!
+One way is to talk with someone who has that job and look through solution architect job descriptions.
 We asked Andriy Trubitsyn, Solution Architect from Java CC, to dispel the most common myths about solution architecture.
 Here’s what we learned.

 The reality – especially in new projects or streams – is often quite different.
 For example, at the beginning of the project, which I’m on now, I had to go to the client’s office in the United States to participate in the discovery phase and planning sessions.
 Then I came to Kharkiv, where we had two new teams that had never worked together before.
 In this case, I had to combine the roles of an architect and business analyst: I needed to not only suggest technological solutions, teach the team to work with microservices or review code – I also discussed use cases and functionality details with them.
 Together with our project manager and scrum master, we set up work processes using the SAFе framework.